rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.3.1 DF Event Notification (on_init API)

-BPPs initiate DF events when grid conditions require demand reduction using order.type = "event_participation".
-The example below demonstrates the event notification structure.
+- BPPs initiate DF events when grid conditions require demand reduction using order.type = "event_participation"
+- The example below demonstrates the event notification structure
-This API call is required only when BPPs need to notify consumers of DF events.
-BPPs that do not implement real-time DF event management MAY omit this API.
+- This API call is required only when BPPs need to notify consumers of DF events
+- BPPs that do not implement real-time DF event management MAY omit this API

 ```json
 {